How much do you love having your photo taken?

 3. If you usually have trouble with blinking as the photo gets taken, blink a few times before the photo and make an effort to open your eyes wide without looking too “deer-in-the-headlights” forced.

-4. To look your slimmest in photos it is important to never stand straight facing the camera.
+4. To look at your slimmest in photos it is important to never stand straight facing the camera.
 Turning your upper body slightly gives you a slimmer profile instantly.
 Having one foot on a slight angle will also make a big difference.
-This stance needs to be practiced in front of the mirror especially if you are getting professional photos done or wedding photos where it generally is a positioned standing pose.

 5. Arms are usually the body part my clients are the least excited about.
 If you are one of them, there are some instant slimming tips for arms you really need to know about.
 Never hold your arms by your side as there is no definition of where your body starts and finishes.
 A bit of light shown through the arms by curving your elbow a little is very slimming.
 If you combine this with putting your hands in your waist and follow the following slimming hand tips you are on a winner.
 Don’t forget to twist your upper body a little!

-8. Straighten your back, pull your stomach in tight, relax your shoulders and roll them back slightly.
-This makes your look taller, slimmer and more elegant.
+6. Straighten your back, relax your shoulders and roll them back slightly.
+This makes you look taller, slimmer and more elegant.

-9. If the photo is taking a while to get taken, don’t hold your “photo-ready” smile as when eventually the photo is taken it will look insincere and a bit awkward.
+7. If the photo is taking a while to get taken, don’t hold your “photo-ready” smile as when eventually the photo is taken it will look insincere and a bit awkward.
 Let your smile go, move your face muscles a little, hop around a bit and have a laugh with the camera person.
-Then when it is time for a shot you get into position fresh faced.
+Then when it is time for a shot you get into position fresh-faced.

-10. When the person next to you has their hands on your shoulder or in your waist ask them to put their hands down behind your back out of sight or in front of their body.
-The photo will look silly with a single set of 5 finger tips appearing out of nowhere.
+8. When the person next to you has their hands on your shoulder or in your waist ask them to put their hands down behind your back out of sight or in front of their body.
+The photo will look silly with a single set of 5 fingertips appearing out of nowhere.
 It might feel all cuddly because you are getting a free hug but the effect is very un-photo worthy.

-11. If all of you are wearing the same colour outfit like black or white make sure you have a bit of space between each other so the contours of the body are clear.
-Otherwise mix the outfit colours up by moving people around.
+9. If all of you are wearing the same colour outfit like black or white make sure you have a bit of space between each other so the contours of the body are clear.
+Otherwise, mix the outfit colours up by moving people around.

-13. The wrong proportion of clothes will absolutely show on photos.
-If your sleeves are too long you will disorganised, if the top is too long and pulled over your bottom you will appear to have shorter legs and a larger bottom.
+11. The wrong proportion of clothes will absolutely show on photos.
+If your sleeves are too long you will look disorganised, if the top is too long and pulled over your bottom you will appear to have shorter legs and a larger bottom.
 If your top is pulling at the bust it will most definitely show up on photos.
-If your skirt is too long you will look older, if your skirt is too short, well… you have a case of the mutton dressed as lamb.
-Quick reference of correct fit:
+A quick reference of correct fit: